bnmtthws/bnmtthws.github.io/_pages/research.md

 <img class="align-right" width="400" src="/assets/images/feeding-evo.png">

 : Many female mosquitoes feed on blood or nectar to obtain the nutrients they need to develop eggs.
 Females of anthrophilic mosquito species, like *Aedes aegypti*, feed on humans, and will take multiple bloodmeals during their lifetime providing the primary pathway for vectoring disease between individual people.
 Other species utilize other animal or plant hosts.
 They use sensory cues, including heat, volatile odors, tastants, and visual cues, to identify host animals or plants.
-Different species have specialized on distinct hosts, and understanding the cues that mosquitoes use to identify their host animals and plants and to understand how the peripheral and central nervous system has evolved is an interest of the lab.
+Different species of mosquito have specialized on distinct hosts, and one interest of the lab is elucidate the range of sensory cues used to identify host animals and plants and to understand how the peripheral and central nervous system has evolved to process these cues.
+More broadly, we are interested in the coordinated changes in sensory biology and physiology associated with the evolution of hematophagy (blood-feeding) across the insect world.

 {: #sensory-biology }